andrewtheguy/nostrpad/docs/relay-discovery.md

 If relay discovery fails at any step, NostrPad falls back to bootstrap relays:

+1. Bootstrap relays unavailable → attempt discovery
-1. All candidate relays unreachable → use bootstrap relays
+2. No suitable relays respond → use bootstrap relays
 2. No kind 10002 event found → use bootstrap relays
 3. Network error during discovery → use bootstrap relays